jdevfullstack-tutorials/github-for-non-code-writers/README.md

 it, save it as PDF.

-The other one is through Google Docs, once you pasted the rendered content click `File` on Google Docs, then select `Download` as PDF.
+The other one is through Google Docs, once you pasted the rendered content, click `File` on Google Docs, then select `Download` as PDF.